rgthree/rgthree-comfy/README.md

 ## Power Primitive
-> A single node that can output primitives (STRING, INT, FLOAT, BOOL).
+> A single node that can output primitives (STRING, INT, FLOAT, BOOLEAN).
 If connecting an input, it will cast/convert the primitive input to the desired output.
 > <details>
 >    <summary>ℹ️ <i>More Information</i></summary>
 >